dddrrreee/cs240lx-25spr/labs/3-ir/README.md

 value for each key.

 A simple-minded algorithm:

   1. Loop until you read 0 from the IR (IR=0 implies there was a signal).
-  2. If we get a header (IR=0 for 9000, IR=1 for 4500)
+  2. If we get a header (IR=0 for 9000, IR=1 for 4500) then read bits
-       - then read bits until we timeout (set this longer than any legal value -- I used 20000).
+     until we timeout (set this longer than any legal value -- I used 20000).

-     Else iff the readings don't match a header, goto (1).
+     Else if the readings don't match a header, goto (1).
   3. Reconstruct the signal by converting IR readings to a 1 or 0 as follows:
        - 0 = IR=0 for 600us, IR=1 for 600usec.